 The team sports kī-o-rahi and tapuae became increasingly popular in the 21st century.
 Both are free-flowing games with the aim being to hit a poutupu (central pillar) with the kī (ball).
 Kī-o-rahi is played on a field and has some similarities to rugby.
 Tapuae is played on a court and has some similarities to netball.
-Supporters have said that the games are of ancient origin, but in 2012 no mention of them had been discovered in traditional or early European accounts.
+Supporters have said that these games are of ancient origin, but no mention of them has as yet been discovered in traditional or early European accounts.

 In the 1970s interest in Māori kites was rekindled, with many people building kites to traditional designs, and artists making installations based on such kites.
 The revival of the Matariki festival played a part in this increasing popularity.
 Kite-flying was closely associated with traditional Matariki festivals.

 In 2012 waka ama (racing outrigger canoes) was a popular sport in New Zealand and worldwide, built on the rich Māori waka heritage.
 It traced its origins in New Zealand to the mid-1980s, with a national outrigger canoe association having been formed in 1987.

 The sport’s popularity in New Zealand increased after the International Polynesian Canoe Federation (later International Va‘a Federation) World Sprints Championship was held in Auckland in 1990.
 In 2012 waka ama clubs existed around the country and New Zealand paddlers competed internationally.

 An annual regatta featuring whakatere waka (waka racing) has been held at Ngāruawāhia since the 1890s.